mykelcodex/personal/content/blog/how-to-build-a-rest-api-in-laravel.md

 **CONSTRAINT**

 * APIs are stateless, which means no client context stored between request(no session).
-API uses **token** as a means of authorization
+API uses **token** as a means of authorization.

 Laravel API makes API Authentication using Laravel Passport, which provides a full OAuth2 implementation.